iidrees/Events-Manager/README.md

 This is a javascript application built with [**Express**](https://expressjs.com/) framework on the nodejs platform.
 Authentication of users is done via [**JSON Web Tokens**](https://jwt.io/).

 This is a project in three parts, and the first part is to design a UI Template to be hosted using Github Pages.
-To view the UI template for the Events-Manager web application on Github Pages, you should click on this link [Events-Manager](https://iidrees.github.io/Events-Manager/template/landing.html)
+To view the UI template for the Events-Manager web application on Github Pages, you should click on this link [Events-Manager](https://iidrees.github.io/Events-Manager/template/landing.html).
+To get more information on how to use the API, a good place to start would be here: [Events-Manager Doc](https://swaggerhub.com/apis/events-manager/Events-manager/1.0.0) on swaggerhub.

 ### Prerequisites
 To view the UI Template, please use a web browser, preferably, Google Chrome and ensure you have a very good internet connection for a good web experience.